USER MANUAL 65UF7769 LG

 SUBT.
 Recalls your preferred subtitle in digital mode.

-How to register the magic remote
+How to register the Magic Remote

 To use the Magic Remote, first pair it with your TV.

-* If the TV fails to register the Magic Remote, try again after turning the TV off and back on.
+1. Put batteries into the Magic Remote and turn the TV on.
+2. Point the Magic Remote at your TV and press the Wheel (OK) on the remote control. * If the TV fails to register the Magic Remote, try again after turning the TV off and back on.

-How to deregister the magic remote
+How to deregister the Magic Remote

-* Pressing and holding the EXIT button will let you cancel and re-register Magic Remote at once.
+Press the (BACK) and (HOME) buttons at the same time for five seconds to unpair the Magic Remote from your TV. * Pressing and holding the EXIT button will let you cancel and re-register the Magic Remote at once.

-How to use magic remote
+How to use the Magic Remote

 - Shake the Magic Remote slightly to the right and left or press